sciabarra/AgileSites/doc/install.md

 **HINT** If you get errors or exceptions, please review the paths carefully.
 A wrong path is by far the most common cause of failing installation.

 **NOTE** The installer pops up a dialog box.
-If you are installing on a server without a GUI, you can skip the dialog box (and the warnings) using `wcs-setup-offiline silent`
+If you are installing on a server without a GUI, you can skip the dialog box (and the warnings) using `wcs-setup-offline silent`

 Now you can start the application server.
 Since it can takes some time before it is active, it is useful to invoke the `HelloCS` servlet and wait until you get an answer.
 In a default local install the servlet can be reached as: